GoSecure/xxe-workshop/codelabs/index.md

 XML parsing remotely will not always return content directly.
 If you are uploading a document such as a data file (`.xml`) or a MS Office document (`.docx`), you might not receive the content parse from those documents.

 We need to find a way exfiltrate data **during** the parsing.
-Unfortunately, it is possible refer to an entity from another entity *in the same DOCTYPE*.
-This limitation comes from the way XML parsers interpret.
+Unfortunately, it is not possible refer to an entity from another entity *in the same DOCTYPE*.
+This limitation comes from the way XML parsers interpret the document.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>